 The benefits to growing native are impressive and the plant list is long – and ultimately worth it in the end.
 Here’s a few reasons why we should all be going native…

 While there is no such thing as a no-maintenance garden, native plants offer a very low-maintenance alternative.
 Because they are resistant to pests, disease and drought, they don’t required the same level of attention that many other tender plants need to survive.
 Well established natives have deep roots that support them through dry times, they rarely require fertilizer and they help deter weeds and invasive species from moving in and taking over the garden.

 Soil and Water Conservation:

 The deep root system of native plants increases the soils’ ability to store water and keeps that soil where it belongs.
 Natives also help reduce water runoff; their dense growth and large, lush foliage allow rainwater to drip into the soil rather than pooling around the plant or draining away.
-Native plants require far less watering than their non-native neighbours need, and they are strong, long-lived plants that rarely need replacing, providing overall good value for your gardening dollars.
+They require far less watering than their non-native neighbours, and they are strong, long-lived plants that rarely need replacing, providing overall good value for your gardening dollars.

 A Garden Full of Beautiful Plants: